 Following a career as a professional dancer, Dr. Ann Danoff completed her endocrine fellowship training at the Albert Einstein College of Medicine (NY), under the mentorship of Dr. Norman Fleischer and (the late) Dr. Dennis Shields.
 She currently serves as Chief of Medicine at the Corporal Michael J Crescenz (Philadelphia) Veterans Administration Hospital, and Vice Chair of Medicine at the Perelman School of Medicine at the University of Pennsylvania.
 Before assuming that role ~2 ½ years ago, she served as Chief of the Division of Endocrinology and Endocrine Fellowship Program Director at NYU School of Medicine.
 Throughout her career, Dr. Danoff has had an abiding commitment to the delivery of high quality, compassionate care for all, irrespective of social status, race, sexual or gender orientation, founded on a bedrock of basic and clinical science, and infused with humanism.
 With the hope of being as impactful as possible, she has been actively involved in medical education, with all levels of learners.
 The Endocrine Society has graciously provided opportunities in which Dr. Danoff could actualize her educational efforts – including permitting her to serve as Chair of Trainee Day, Chair of the Board Review Course, and most recently, Physician-in-Practice Chair of the Annual Meeting (2017 and 2018).
 Dr. Danoff has also served as President of the Association of Program Directors in Endocrinology and Metabolism (APDEM), and in that role, was a Charter Member of the APDEM/AACE Joint Liaison Education Committee.

-Anthony Hollenberg, MD is Chief of the Division of Endocrinology, Diabetes and Metabolism and Director of Strategic Research Planning at the Beth Israel Deaconess Medical Center in Boston.
-He is also the Director of Clinical and Translational Research Training Programs at Harvard Catalyst (the CTSA of Harvard Medical School) and Professor of Medicine at Harvard Medical School.
+Anthony Hollenberg, MD is the Sanford I. Weill Chair of the Department of Medicine at Weill Cornell Medicine and physician-in-Chief at New York Presbyterian - Weill Corner Medical Center.
+Formerly he was Chief of the Division of Endocrinology, Diabetes, and Metabolism at the Beth Israel Deaconess Medical Center in Boston.
 Dr. Hollenberg attended Harvard College (AB) and received his M.D.from the University of Calgary in Canada in 1986.
 He completed his Internal Medicine residency in 1989 and was chief resident in Medicine in 1990-1991, both at the Beth Israel Hospital.
 Dr. Hollenberg then completed a fellowship in Endocrinology, Diabetes, and Metabolism at Massachusetts General Hospital in 1994 and was recruited back to Beth Israel to start his academic career.
 His laboratory focuses on the molecular mechanisms of thyroid hormone action and thyroid gland development.
 He has served on the Annual Meeting Program Committee at the Endocrine Society and is currently an Editor of Endocrinology.
 Dr, Hollenberg is currently on the board of directors of the American Thyroid Association and is an elected member of the Association of American Physicians.

 Clifford Rosen, MD is the Principal Investigator for the Rosen Musculoskeletal Laboratory at MMCRI and Professor of Medicine at Tufts University School of Medicine.
 Dr. Rosen has had more than twenty years of continuous NIH funding, first at The Jackson Laboratory and subsequently at Maine Medical Center Research Institute.
 The Rosen laboratory is studying mesenchymal stem cell fate with particular reference to the switch between pre-adipocytes and pre- osteoblasts.
 There are currently four NIH funded projects in this laboratory, focused on a central theme of lineage allocation, its biochemical determinants and its alterations in osteoporosis.
 An R24 on the biology of marrow adiposity is now in its 6th year at NIDDK and Dr. Rosen is the administrative PI for that four center interdisciplinary grant.
 Dr. Rosen is also the Director of the Physiology Core of the MMCRI Stem Cell COBRE (NIGMS) and oversees whole body and cell phenotyping related to metabolic function.
 The Rosen laboratory has helped to validate osmium microCT for quantitating marrow fat in mouse samples.
 His work also includes an R21 on control of osteogenic bioenergetics that is now entering its second year.
 Dr. Rosen is the past president of the American Society of Bone and Mineral Research.
 He served as an associate editor at Journal of Clinical Endocrinology and Metabolism, senior associate editor at the Journal of Bone and Mineral Research and Aging Cell.
 He is currently an Associate Editor at New England Journal of Medicine and eLife.
 He completed membership on the NIH NIAMS Advisory Council, is a standing member of the FDA Endocrinologic and Metabolic Diseases Advisory Committee.